This pellet grill says it can smoke and sear—does it work?

 Wood pellet grills are electric-powered but fueled by wood pellets, offering the same flavor benefits as charcoal grills.

 There are certainly pros and cons to the SmokeFire’s design.
-We loved that there wasn’t an unsightly grease bucket hanging off the side of the grill, but we didn’t love the way the open grill design caused grease to drip into the grill’s interior.
+We love that there isn’t an unsightly grease bucket hanging off the side of the grill.
+However, we don’t love the way the open design causes grease to drip into the grill’s interior.

-The sensor that alerted us when the pellets ran low was a great anxiety reducer, and we loved the Wi-Fi-connected app because it allowed us to walk away from the grill with ease.
-But, while the open grill design created some incredible smoke-forward food, the inconsistent heat patterns and inaccurate temperature display make us wary of using the searing function on the regular.
+The sensor that alerts us when the pellets run low is a great anxiety reducer.
+We love the Wi-Fi-connected app because it allows us to walk away from the grill.
+The open design creates some incredible smoke-forward food.
+Sadly, the inconsistent heat patterns and inaccurate temperature display make us wary of using the searing function.

 We’re pretty torn when it comes to our opinion on this grill.
-We’ve already seen Weber come out with a second generation version of this grill, so we can only hope that they’ll also listen to feedback about some of the grill’s other drawbacks.
+We’ve already seen Weber come out with a second generation version of this grill.
+We can only hope that they’ll also consider feedback about some of the grill’s other drawbacks.

 For now, our biggest concern is the grease fire potential.
 This grill may be a good fit for grillers who don’t mind spending extra time cleaning out grease and ashes.